Common elderberry - Sambucus canadensis

 Images from www.forestryimages.org

 Common elderberry is a beautiful loose-formed tall shrub with high wildlife value.
-This shrub, with it’s bountiful white blooms in May and June and attractive purple-black fruit in fall, can act as a specimen plant/focal point in a wet meadow or woodland edge and is also suitable for hedgerows and erosion control.
+This shrub, with its bountiful white blooms in May and June and attractive purple-black fruit in fall, can act as a specimen plant/focal point in a wet meadow or woodland edge and is also suitable for hedgerows and erosion control.
 It grows well in full sun to part shade and can tolerate a variety of soils with average to moist wetness, though it is intolerant standing water and drought.

 More than 30 species of butterflies and moths (including the beautiful giant silk moths) use Sambucus canadensis as a larval host.
 Birds, mammals, and even box turtles relish the fruits in fall.
 Native bees nest in old hollow stems.